 The kit consists of:

-A flex shaft complete with sleeve and friction bearings - 12mm x 5m + 2 bearings
+A flex shaft complete with sleeve and friction rings - 12mm x 5m + 2 friction rings

 Drill to Shaft Adapter - 12mm shaft